 We do not have any manufacturing facilities or personnel.
 We currently rely, and expect to continue to rely, on third parties for the manufacture of our product candidates.
-All of our product candidates are small molecules and are manufactured in synthetic processes from available or customed synthesized starting materials.
+All of our product candidates are small molecules and are manufactured in synthetic processes from available or custom synthesized starting materials.
 The chemistry is scalable and uses commonly available pharmaceutical equipment in the manufacturing process.
 We expect to continue to develop product candidates that can be produced cost-effectively at contract manufacturing facilities.
 In addition, we do not yet have a marketing or sales organization or commercial infrastructure.
-Subject to receiving marketing approvals, we expect to commence commercialization activities by building a focused sales and marketing organization in the United States to sell our products.
-Outside the United States, we expect to enter into distribution and other marketing arrangements with third parties for any of our product candidates that obtain marketing approval.
 Accordingly, we will incur significant expenses to develop a marketing and sales organization and commercial infrastructure in advance of generating any product sales.

 The global COVID-19 pandemic continues to evolve rapidly, and we will continue to monitor it closely.
-The extent of the impact of the COVID-19 pandemic on our business, operations, and product development timelines and plans remain uncertain and will depend on certain developments, including the duration and spread of the outbreak and its impact on our clinical trial enrollment, trial sites, clinical research organizations (CROs), contract manufacturing organizations (CMOs), and other third parties with whom we do business, as well as its impact on regulatory authorities and our key scientific and management personnel.
+The extent of the impact of the COVID-19 pandemic on our business, operations, and product development timelines and plans remain uncertain and will depend on certain developments, including the duration and spread of the outbreak and its impact on our clinical trial enrollment, trial sites, clinical research organizations ("CROs"), contract manufacturing organizations ("CMOs"), and other third parties with whom we do business, as well as its impact on regulatory authorities and our key scientific and management personnel.
 We have not experienced delays in our discovery and development activities as a result of the COVID-19 pandemic, but may in the future as some of our CRO and other service providers continue to be impacted.

-In April 2021 we completed our IPO and issued an aggregate of 9,000,000 shares of its common stock at a price of \$17.00 per share.
-Within 30 days following the close, 823,532 shares were issued in connection with the partial exercise by the underwriters of their option to purchase additional shares of common stock.
-In addition, immediately prior to the closing of the IPO, all outstanding shares of the Company's convertible preferred stock automatically converted into 7,064,925 shares of common stock.
+In April 2021 we completed our initial public offering ("IPO") and issued an aggregate of 9,000,000 shares of our common stock at a price of \$17.00 per share.
+Subsequent to the close, an additional 823,532 shares were issued in connection with the partial exercise by the underwriters of their option to purchase additional shares of common stock.
+In addition, immediately prior to the closing of the IPO, all outstanding shares of our convertible preferred stock automatically converted into 7,064,925 shares of common stock.
 Proceeds from the IPO, net of underwriting discounts and commissions and offering costs were approximately \$152.8 million.